Black and Tan layered beer drink is equal parts of stout and pale ale, with the stout floated on top.

 The original tan on the bottom is Bass ale.
 Guinness Draught Stout is the most commonly used stout in Black and Tan.

-- it is much lighter in color and the contrast with the dark stout is more striking
+- it is much lighter in color which enhances the contrast with the dark stout

 - for a time Harp used to be owned and brewed by Guinness (see historical notes below).

 On the flip side Harp is a pale lager, not a pale ale and is harder to find (and less popular) nowadays (again see historical notes below).